Registration Opens Jan. 1

 Volunteer parent managers and coaches teach the game through an 18 to 20 game schedule.
 Teams are encouraged to practice once per week.
 Games are played at Field of Dreams, Langendorf Park and South Barrington.
 Players attend an Evaluation Day and teams are created by volunteer managers drafting players in an effort to create parity.
 There are no regular season standings however these teams will participate in a post season tournament to determine the Majors Champs.

 Teams, managed by volunteer parents, are created by a draft based on previous season's evaluations to create balanced teams.
 Players compete in an 18 to 20 game schedule that culminates with a playoff to determine the Pony Champs.
-Games are played at Beese Park and South Barrington.
+Most games are played at Beese Park.
 Pony is an exclusive wood bat division.

 The Colt program begins later in the spring than the rest of the house divisions.
 Teams are formed in early May and compete in an 18 to 20 game schedule followed by playoffs, with games played in Barrington and Palatine through mid July.
 The Colt division is an excellent way to continue playing the game while in high school.

-**Play Up Option - Players who wish to play up to a higher level can do so by making that request during the registration process and then need to attend Evaluation Day to determine if they are qualified to participate in a division with older players.
+**Play Up Option - This is a very rare request but some players are qualified to play at a higher level than their own age group.
+Players who wish to play up to a higher level can do so by making that request during the registration process and then need to attend Evaluation Day to determine if they are qualified to participate in a division with older players.
 Parents and players should be aware that by playing up - a player is likely to be the only player his or her age on their team as the vast majority of the players prefer to play with and against their own classmates.

 House Softball